Alan-Miller/DevMtn-Travels/README.md

 Let's start by injecting $state into the bookedCtrl, if you console.log($state) you will see that we get a ton of info about our application state.
 What we need is the $state.params, this will give us the id being passed though the url params

-Now that we have the $state.params "id" we can loop over the data we are getting from our service and check if we have a object that has the same id as the $state.params, if we find a object that has that id then set that object on a $scope variable and then attach that variable to the booked view using {{}}
+Now that we have the $state.params "id" we can loop over the data we are getting from our service and check if we have a object that has the same id as the $state.params, if we find an object that has that id then set that object on a $scope variable and then attach that variable to the booked view using {{}}

 ### Resources